enviroCar/wfs4BIT-Adapter/README.md

 BIG IoT is a European project to enable IoT Ecosystems.
 The BIG IoT API and the BIG IoT Marketplace form an IoT ecosystem where European companies can exploit the business potential of the IoT sector.

-enviroCar was successfully applied in the First Open Call of the EC funded BIG IoT project.
-Thus, the enviroCar project is one of the first projects to appear on the [BIG IoT marketplace](https://market.big-iot.org/).

 ## Libraries and Licenses